 How To Cook A Perfectly Tender Meatloaf

-To cook a perfectly tender meatloaf, be sure to leave loaf a bit lose when free-forming it.
+To cook a perfectly tender meatloaf, be sure to leave the loaf a bit loose when free-forming it.
 And cook it on a low temperature like 350F degrees for a good length of time.

 Tips For Perfectly Moist Meatloaf